M.S. in Communication Disorders Overview

 - Students who have studied at institutions of higher education in other countries must present original transcripts and official translations as part of the admissions submission.
 Mercy College's Office of Admissions will make the final official evaluation of international transcripts; however, all students are required, at their own expense, to obtain an evaluation of their transcripts by a NACES (National Association of Credential Evaluation Services) certified evaluation agency (e.g., WES, SpanTran, ECE).
 Such evaluations should be sent by the agency directly to the Student Services Support Center at Mercy College.
 A complete list of NACES members can be found at www.naces.org.
 The criteria for accepting international degrees and credits are the same as that for degrees and credits from U.S. Colleges and universities.

 - Two letters of recommendation attesting to the applicant’s capacity to successfully complete graduate study are required.
-Both letters of recommendation can be from professors in the Department of Communication Disorders, or one letter can be from a professor in the Department of Communications Disorders and one can be from an undergraduate clinical supervisor who has supervised the applicant planning, implementing and documenting speech/language therapy.
+One letter of recommendation MUST be from a professor in the Department of Communication Disorders (CD).
+The second letter of recommendation may be from a professor in the CD Department or a related field (e.g., education, health sciences), an undergraduate clinical supervisor who has supervised the applicant’s planning, implementing, and documenting of speech/language therapy sessions, or a supervisor from a related professional position (e.g., principals, supervisors, unit coordinators, rehabilitation directors, etc.).
+Letters from speech/language pathologists who the applicant has observed or “shadowed” will NOT be accepted.

 - A two-page typewritten essay.
-The “Written Statement” is in response to the question, "Other than technology and "apps", what do you believe is a significant development in the field of speech/language pathology over the past 10 years?
-How will you incorporate this development into your future practice as a speech/language pathologist?"
+The “Written Statement” is in response to the question, "All graduate students at Mercy College participate in research.
+Please think about an area of interest.
+Explain why this is of interest and include a rationale as to why you feel research in this area is important to the field of speech/language pathology."
 The statement is to be double-spaced in a font of 12 and no more than two type-written pages in length.

 - Oral Communication skills necessary to provide services to a wide range of clients